nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 In this situation, a reasonable patient might think there's some golden ring ($10 medicine) that somebody somewhere is keeping away from them.
 Really it's just that the system failed in a way that presents the illusion of the ring.
-Having actually obtained it once is absolutely not conducive in anybody buying any explanation other than "this is possible and you just need to figure out how to repeat it".
+Having actually obtained it once would work against anybody buying any explanation other than "this is possible and you just need to figure out how to repeat it".

-Since we can afford it, I'll probably just eat the cost whether I get this credit or not.
+Since we can afford it, I'll probably just eat the cost when the drug arrives, even if I don't get the credit or opportunity to send it back for a refund.
 But, man, I can really feel for people scraping to make ends meet.
 I didn't authorize this $160 charge, it just showed up, after I was promised it would be $20.

+I could forgive someone for mistaking the multiple layers of failures for a grand conspiracy.
-You shouldn't need 30 years experience with complex systems to understand this.
+You shouldn't need 30 years experience with complex systems to make sense of this.
+The insurance company appears to be trying to make this easier to understand, by showing me what prices are available, but they're getting bad information from the local pharmacy.

+Lastly,
+I'm not even sure any of what I just wrote is true.
+I've formulated a narrative around the few clues I have, and it makes sense to me, but I could be completely wrong.
+I'll never know.